vancoder1/AsukaAI/README.md

       ```

 4. **Text-to-Speech**:
-    - Convert generated text to speech using the `XTTS_v2` model in `coqui_tts`.
+    - Convert generated text to speech in real time while text is being generated.
-    - To change the voice, place your desired WAV audio file (approximately 15 seconds, clear voice, no background noise) into the `xtts_voices/` directory and name the file `input.wav`.
+    - To change the voice, place your desired WAV audio file (approximately 10 seconds, clear voice, no background noise, 22050hz, mono) into the `data/reference_voices` directory and name the file `reference.wav`.
+Make sure you removed previous `reference.wav` and `reference.json` files.

+5. **Configuration**:
+    - You can customize various settings in the `config.json` file:
+    ```json
+    {
+        "version": "1.0.0",
+        "description": "Configuration file for AI app",

+        "stt": {
+            "model": "distil-small.en"
+        },

+        "tts": {
+            "reference_file": "data/reference_voices/reference.wav"
+        }
+    }
+    ```
+    - **stt.model**: Defines the model used for speech-to-text processing.
+You can change this to other available models such as `"base.en"` or `"distil-large-v3"` etc.
+    - **tts.reference_file**: Sets the path to the reference audio file for text-to-speech processing.
+Ensure the specified file exists and is correctly formatted.

 ## 🤝 Contributing